pablobernabeu/prototype-process-pronouns-gestures/README.md

 ### 2. Gesture Detection (video_processing.py)

-- [MediaPipe’s hand landmarks estimation](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker) is used to detect the apexes of pointing gestures (see [demonstration](https://mediapipe-studio.webapps.google.com/demo/hand_landmarker) of the hand landmarks detection).
+- [MediaPipe’s hand landmarks estimation](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker) is used to detect the apexes of pointing gestures (see [demonstration](https://mediapipe-studio.webapps.google.com/demo/hand_landmarker)).
 Specifically, pointing gestures are identified as the moment at which the wrist (i.e., hand landmark `0`) and the tip of the index finger (i.e., hand landmark `8`) are most distant from each other.

 ### 3. Alignment Analysis (alignment_analysis.py)